-Hans Bruyninckx is the Executive Director of the European Environment Agency.
+Hans Bruyninckx is the Former Executive Director of the European Environment Agency.
 He is expert in European and international environmental policy, the effects of globalization on the governance of environmental issues and sustainable development.

 Jeff Herrick works at the US Department of Agriculture and has adjunct appointments at New Mexico State University and the University of Colorado.
 He is expert in resistance and resilience in arid and semi-arid ecosystems and in land management.

 Seiji Hasjimoto’s research interests include assessment methodologies and system design for sustainable resource and waste management, from extraction of resources to disposal.
 He is a Professor at Ritsumeikan University, Japan.

 Janez Potočnik is Co-Chair of the International Resource Panel.
 Among other roles, he is Partner at SYSTEMIQ and advisor to thought-leading institutions such as the European Forest Institute.
 Before, he was European Commissioner for the Environment.

 Nabil Nasr is Director of Golisano Institute for Sustainability at Rochester Institute of Technology.
 His fields of expertise are sustainable production, remanufacturing, cleaner production, and sustainable product development.

 Stefanie Hellweg is professor of ecological systems design at the Swiss Federal Institute of Technology, Zurich, where she is working on modelling, evaluating and improving the environmental impact of products, technologies and consumption patterns.